 Site as brand representation

-A good brand visibility strategy is one which recognizes that websites have to be much more than simply well-designed and suited for the purposes of the business running them – they need to accurately represent the brand as well.
-In creating a website, particularly if your business and brand had existed beforehand, you need to ensure that the chosen designs and colors (among other things) work towards promoting that brand with a minimum of dissonance between sources.
+A good brand visibility strategy is one which recognizes that websites have to be much more than simply well-designed and suited for the purposes of the business running them .
+They need to accurately represent the brand as well.
+In creating a website you need to ensure that brand parameters always remain constant.

-Brand identity is possibly best described as a means of showing visitors and customers what the virtues and ideologies of the business are.
+Brand identity is how you show visitors and customers what the virtues and ideologies of the business are.
 A design which stretches across all the forms of marketing used by the company is one way of doing that.
 To use examples from popular sites, Wikipedia is a site which is completely black and white, except for the pictures, as befits a site which is an encyclopedia.
 Other sites, which are not information-focused, are more colorful.

 Link building always matters

-Link building is something which is simpler than most people would imagine when they first get into the business of online brand building – it can quite easily be reduced to a two-step process:
+Link building is simpler than most people would imagine when they first get into it.
+You can reduce it to a two-step process:

 - Find something that you want to link to, be it a website, social media feed, or blog.